Museums & Galleries

 - Texas Military Forces Museum – Have a young history buff?
 Learn about The Battle of the Alamo, both world wars, The War on Terror, and more in this interactive museum at Camp Mabry.
 Kids can get up close and personal with tanks, try on army gear, and see a piece of the Berlin Wall.
 Be sure to ask for the scavenger hunt at the front desk!
 Read about visiting with kids here.
 Admission is always FREE.
 Note that the Museum is closed Mondays.
 Also, adults need to present photo ID to enter Camp Mabry.

-- Museum Row – Joseph and Susanna Dickinson Hannig Museum, the O. Henry Museum, and the Austin Fire Museum are located next to each other.
+- Brush Square Museums – Joseph and Susanna Dickinson Hannig Museum, the O. Henry Museum, and the Austin Fire Museum are located next to each other.
 All three museums offer a small taste of Texas history.
 Note that the museums are only open Wednesday to Sunday, from noon – 5 p.m.

 - George Washington Carver Museum and Cultural Center – FREE admission for adults and kids!
 The museum offers exhibits featuring African American historical and cultural materials.
 Read about visiting the Museum with kids here.
 The Museum also offers events for families throughout the year.